 All three courses must be taken in-person in a classroom setting through a provider approved by the Iowa Real Estate Commission (IREC).
 Per Iowa law, the three 12-hour courses must be taken in-person in a classroom, even if you take the 60-hour pre-licensing course online.
+However, since 2020 there has been more flexibility allowed and many course providers are now offering virtual or hybrid options.
 Classes often take place over the course of two days and are offered at various locations across the state of Iowa.
 You can take the courses in any order.

 You should only take courses that are taught by accredited instructors and approved by the Iowa Real Estate Commission (IREC).
 Courses taught by unapproved or non-accredited instructors are not considered valid by the IREC.
 Your certificates of completion will not be considered valid during the license application process if they are not from a valid course provider.
 You’ll notice that many of the approved course providers who teach the 60-hour course will also teach the three additional 12-hour courses.